chopsuey5000/SmartCitizen.doc/docs/start.md

 ### Manual set up: The Serial Way

-In this tutorial you will configure your Smart Citizen Kit (hereafter SCK) using serial communication.
+In this tutorial you will configure your SCK using serial communication.
 By using serial communication, you will register your Wi-Fi settings into the SCK and save the SCK’s MAC address in our server.

 The SCK, like most Arduino chips, has the ability to communicate through serial protocol (when plugged with a proper USB cable).
 The SCK uses the WiFly module to communicate with your Wi-Fi router.
 Anyway, through serial communication you will be able to send the commands directly with this module to set your Wi-Fi settings and extract the MAC address used by our server to verify your identity.